aws-samples/sample-bedrock-wickr-bot/README.md

 # The AWS region where resources will be deployed
 region: "us-east-1"
 # Flag to indicate if this is a development environment
+# This will disable VPC flow logs, allow remote access to ECS containers for debugging, and
+# set the retention policy on infrastructure resources to DESTROY for easy clean up
 isDevelopmentEnv: true
 # (optional) ID of an existing VPC to use for ECS Fargate
 # delete this if you want a new VPC to be created automatically